abiosoft/colima/docs/FAQ.md

 ## How can disk space be recovered?

-Disk space can be freed in the VM by removing containers of running `docker system prune`.
+Disk space can be freed in the VM by removing containers or running `docker system prune`.
 However, it will not reflect on the host on Colima versions v0.4.x or lower.

 ### Automatic

 For Colima v0.5.0 and above, unused disk space in the VM is released on startup.
-A restart should be the only requirement.
+A restart would suffice.

 ### Manual